leomarcov/labadmin/README.md

 ## Controlled hosts install on Linux
   * In Linux controlled hosts installer only need to install all needed dependences and configure the remote SSH access method.
 Not agent labadmin software is installed.
-  * Exec: `install.sh -H -c config_file`, where config file is the name of the lab config file located in `configs` directory where the host is placed.
+  * Exec: `install.sh -H -c lab_file`, where config file is the name of the lab config file located in `labs` directory where the host is placed.
 It's important that SSH variables are correctly set in config file.
 ```bash
 install -H -c a11       # Install labadmin in host machine using a11 config file configuration
 ```